skepticoin/skepticoin/README.md

 **A**: The ability to hold 2 directly opposing thoughts in your head is the core of cryptocurrency.
 If you can't do that
        then this indeed isn't for you.

+##

+**O**: This thing is fugly and way too technical.
+It will never gain traction among a sufficiently large group of fools
+       without a pretty GUI.

+**A**: Patience, young grasshopper, everything at its time.
+First we bring in the techies who bring their thorough
+       understanding of crypto-nonsense and steadfast determination to bring it all down to the ground.
+The tech illiterate are only allowed to join the lower ranks of the pyramid, so that GUI must wait a bit.

 ## Getting involved

 The best place to find other Skeptics is currently on the [Skepticoin Subreddit](https://www.reddit.com/r/skepticoin/).